 Vision of excellence

-He is a remarkably enlightened person and has been coaching performance principles for over 20 years.
+He is a remarkably enlightened person and has been coaching athletic performance principles for over 20 years.
 He coached my son, Nick, to 5th on the North American mogul ski circuit in 2007.
-He was poised to win the 2008 National Championship when he blew out his knee on a warmup run.
+Nick was poised to win the 2008 National Championship when he blew out his knee on a warm-up run.
 David was instrumental in coaching Nick’s best friend, Holt, to the US Moguls championship in 2007.
-Nick’s winning run – off of the hill

-While watching him work with these two I realized the implications for surgery and engaged him as my surgical performance coach.
+While watching him work with these two, I realized the implications for my practice and engaged him as my surgical performance coach.
 He had a dramatic effect on my performance both in and out of the operating room.
-My complications decreased as my enjoyment increase.
-He has been coaching my spine fellows for the last five years.
-They leave our training with a much lower complication rate than I had during my first five years of practice in addition to teaching them some great life skills.
+My complications decreased as my enjoyment increased.
+He coached my spine fellows, who are residents taking extra training to better learn spine care.
+His input resulted in the young surgeons having fewer complications during the fellowship and into their practices.

 University of Washington Women’s Golf Team – 2016 National Champions

-He has been a volunteer coach for the University of Washington women’s golf team.
-I have watched him coach the coaches and also coach the players for several years.
-He has had the same effect on them that he has had on me and my fellows.
-The team has been in contention for the National Championship the last couple of years.
-This year they won it.
-There were many factors but here are some of the core strategies.
+David was also a volunteer assistant coach for the University of Washington women’s golf team.
+I have watched him coach the coaches, and also coach players.
+He had a similar impact on them as he had on me and my fellows.
+The team was in contention for the National Championship for a couple of years and in 2016, they won it.
+There were many factors, but here are some of the core strategies:

-He had the whole team use expressive writing and rip it up.
-It has been documented that simply writing your thoughts, positive or negative, somehow breaks up the problems connected with thought suppression.
-The writing is the starting point, not the solution.
-It creates an awareness of what is.
-Then he worked with them throughout the season practicing active meditation while in competition.
-This exercise involves placing your attention on one sensation for a few seconds.
-In the midst of the cameras and crowds he would have them listen to the sound of a bird singing.
-With active meditation you are shifting to another sensation beside your disruptive thoughts.
-We also use this tool during surgery by focusing on light touch when the situation is challenging.
+Then, he had them practicing active meditation while in competition.
+This exercise involves placing your attention on any sensation for a few seconds.
+In the midst of the cameras and crowds, they would listen to the sound of a bird singing.
+With active meditation you are shifting from disruptive thoughts more pleasant sensory input.
+We also used these strategies during surgery by focusing on light touch in challenging situations.

 Visualizing success and vision of excellence

-Visualization is also an important tool in stimulating your brain to change and also perform.
-It was a key aspect of Holt winning his National moguls championship.
-He visualized every detail of his winning run while he was in the starting gate and then connected to sounds and the feel of the snow.
+Visualization is also an important tool in stimulating your brain to change and perform.
+It was a key aspect of Holt winning his National moguls’ championship.
+He visualized every detail of his winning run while he was in the starting gate, and then connected to sounds and the feel of the snow.
 One of the U of W Huskies sunk a 60-yard clutch shot in the winning round.
 She had also used the practice of visualizing the ball going into the hole.

-His vision of excellence for the team was that they were going to have the best time possible whether they won or lost.
+David’s vision of excellence also included that the team was going to have the best time possible, whether they won or lost.
 They all committed to being the happiest first or second place team in the field and they stuck to it.
 Winning it all was a bonus.

-It doesnt’ make sense to live your life while thinking about the past or trying to compensate for it.
-Although understanding when past programmed reactions come into play is important, it doesn’t create a bright future.
-Your brain will develop wherever you place its attention.
+It doesn’t’ make sense to live your life while thinking about the past or trying to compensate for it.
+Although understanding when programmed reactions come into play is important, it doesn’t create a bright future.

 I ran across this song, Better Not Look Down, by BB King that sums up this discussion, “Don’t look down or back.
 Just look up and put the hammer down.”